ganapativs/react-spectrum/README.md

 ## Contribute

-Thanks for taking time to contribute, please checkout the [src](src) to understand how things work.
+Thanks for taking the time to contribute, please check out the [src](src) to understand how things work.

 ### Reporting Issues

 Found a problem?
 Want a new feature?
-First of all see if your issue or idea has [already been reported](../../issues).
+First of all, see if your issue or idea has [already been reported](../../issues).
 If don't, just open a [new clear and descriptive issue](../../issues/new).

 ### Submitting pull requests

-Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.
+Pull requests are the greatest contributions, so be sure they are focused in scope and do avoid unrelated commits.

 - Fork it!
 - Clone your fork: `git clone https://github.com/<your-username>/react-spectrum`